 The Bank uses issuer and issue ratings for both fund as well as non fund based exposures.
 The Bank has used the solicited ratings assigned by the above approved credit rating agencies for all eligible exposures, both on balance sheet and off balance sheet, whether short term or long term, in the manner permitted in the RBI guidelines.
 The Bank does not have an assigned ratings agency for a given type of claim.

 b.
 Outstanding amounts

-Bucket wise break up of exposure amounts subject to the standardised approach is as under
+Bucket wise break up of exposure amounts subject to the standardised approach after considering credit risk mitigation (including NPA provision) is as under: